 Blake Hamilton, Wildlife Biologist and Registered Forester

-- Box Design - A quality box first needs to be durable and built to last.
+A quality box first needs to be durable and built to last.
 Cypress is a great wood material that can withstand long-term weather conditions.
-You DO NOT want the wood to be treated because it can be poisonous to avian species.
+You do not want the wood to be treated because it can be poisonous to avian species.
 The dimensions of the box should be large enough to hold 12 to 15 clutch eggs and hen.
 There should be an entry/exit hole large enough for the hen to have easy access, yet not too large for unwanted avian species to enter.
 All hardware (hinges, screws, latches) should be rust-proof.
 A door should be located on the side with a gap at the top to help with ventilation.
 The door is a must for yearly maintenance, which we will discuss later.
 Small holes or gaps in the corners of the floor will help with drainage.

 A quality box is useless without the insurance of protection from predators.
 One method of protection is provided by a predator guard or shield.
 The guard is cone shaped with at least a 24-inch base and the top should seal tightly to the post.
 The wide base prevents raccoons from climbing the post and robbing the nest.
 The sealed top of the cone prevents predation from snake species.
 Overhanging branches should also be removed to discourage raccoons and other arboreal predators access to the nest.
 A durable post will serve as a mount for the box and guard, as well as anchor to keep the box in place.
 The post should be tall enough to keep the guard and box above future vegetation growth and water levels.